 - HFS, HFS+ (Mac)

 The tool also supports recovery of more than 200 different file types, which is in line with other tools.
 It would be nice if you could define new file types for the scan.
-However, the only “top” tools that offer that capability are Stellar Phoenix (PC and Mac versions) and Data Rescue ( Mac version only).
+However, the only “top” tools that offer that capability are Stellar (PC and Mac versions) and Data Rescue (Mac version only).
+Read our Prosoft Engineering Data Rescue review for more on this great tool.

 Startup Recover My Files and its wizard will walk you through the recovery process step by step.
 This in line with its competition, however Recover My Files offers a range of choice when setting up the scan few other services do.